Accelerating DoD’s Fielding of Prototypes to

 Funded to Date

 Developing technologies such as radiation sensor, sonar, cargo X-ray, and chemical detection to stop attacks before they occur

 Technologies to gain situational awareness and understand the actions of adversaries, including technologies for detection, analytics, vulnerability assessments, and operational readiness

-Technologies to protect individuals and groups, including occular, respiratory, percutaneous, and materiel protection
+Technologies to protect individuals and groups, including ocular, respiratory, percutaneous, and materiel protection

 WHO CAN JOIN

-Companies that are part of the US Defense Industrial base as well as new and emerging non-traditional defense contractors are encouraged to join the CWMD and participate in Federally-funded R&D projects.
+Companies that are part of the US Industrial base, as well as new and emerging non-traditional defense contractors, are encouraged to join the CWMD and participate in Federally-funded R&D projects.